-AssetsThe valuation assumes FPEABF or the District has not set aside any assets to prefund its retiree medical liabilities.
+The valuation assumes FPEABF or the District has not set aside any assets to prefund its retiree medical liabilities.

+Medicare Coordination

-Medicare Coordination Medicare is assumed to remain the primary payer for current and future retirees and spouses who are at least age 65 and who are currently on Medicare.
-Medicare is assumed to become primary for 95% of current retirees and spouses who are not yet age 65, when they attain that age, and for all future retirees and spouses by the time they reach age 65.
-IBNR The calculations do not include any explicit amount for incurred but not reported claims (IBNR).
-Retiree Drug Subsidy In contrast to the separate GASB 43 valuation report, RDS payments are fully reflected as an ongoing offsetting item in this combined valuation report.
-The valuation also reflects the RDS in estimating the future impact of the Excise Tax on High-Cost Employer Health Plan.
-Miscellaneous The valuation was prepared on an on-going plan basis.
-This assumption does not imply that an obligation to continue the plan actually exists.
+Medicare is assumed to remain the primary payer for current and future retirees and spouses who are at least age 65 and who are currently on Medicare.
+Medicare is assumed to become primary for 95% of retirees and spouses who retired before January 1, 2014 and who are not yet age 65, when they attain that age.
+For all other retirees and spouses, Medicare is assumed to be the primary payer at the time they reach age 65.

+IBNR

+The calculations do not include any explicit amount for incurred but not reported claims (IBNR).

+Retiree Drug Subsidy